top of page

 Land Wursten

 Tjede, also Thiada, Peckes was one of the 300 deaths to be mourned over Christmas 1517.
 A Landsknecht mercenary soldier killed Tjede Peckes with his large Bidenhänder sword.
 She was literally cut in two.
 Barely seventeen years old, daughter of a freeman-farmer.
-Even emperor Maximillian I (1459-1519) dedicated some words to her death.
+Even Emperor Maximillian I (1459-1519) dedicated some words to her death.
 His words were essentially fake tears since Land Wursten finally was part of his empire now:

 Virginis Wursaticae animi fortitudinem summopere praedicasse, eamque ad procreandum subolem similem omnino vita donandam iusdicasse.
 (Chronicle of Chytraeus, 1530-1600)